SCPR/embeditor-rails/README.md

 ```

+### oEmbed vs. non-oEmbed

+This library isn't necessarily tied to oEmbed, however it does has support for
+it.
+Even for services which support oEmbed, there are static templates which
+are able to render the embed properly just based off of the provided URL.
+This eliminates any oEmbed headaches (Access-Control-Allowed-Origin, for
+example), and also reduces the time it takes for an embed to load.

 ## Extending

 You can/should add your own adapters!
 It's easy, I promise.
 If you add one
 which you think could be useful to a lot of people, please submit a PR and
 share the wealth!

+You can extend your adapter from:

+* `Embeditor.Adapter`, which is the base adapter.
+* `Embeditor.Adapters.Oembed`, for oEmbed endpoints.
+* `Embeditor.Adapters.StaticTemplate`, for embeds where the embed code is
+  stored in the `/templates` directory and rendered with JST.